-We will shed some light on the top five myths that are believed by many executives and decision makers in the corporate world.
+We will shed some light on the top five localization myths that many executives and decision makers in the corporate world believe.

 Myth 1: Localization is simply translation

 Many executives do not realize the level of effort involved in localization, dismissing it as simply translation.